-👨💻 about me home CV/Resume 🖊️ Contact Github LinkedIn I’m a Haskeller 📝 Blog Freedom, privacy, tutorials… 🏆 Best of Fizzbuzz makex LuaX lsvg Calculadoira panda upp Haskell todo pwd TPG Nextcloud Git
+👨💻 about me home CV/Resume News 🖊️ Contact Github LinkedIn I’m a Haskeller 🏆 Best of LuaX hey bang ypp panda lsvg Fizzbuzz Calculadoira TPG todo pwd rrpi

 Lua eXtended

-luax is a Lua interpreter and REPL based on Lua 5.4.4, augmented with some useful packages. luax can also produces standalone executables from Lua scripts.
+luax is a Lua interpreter and REPL based on Lua 5.4, augmented with some useful packages. luax can also produce executable scripts from Lua scripts.

 luax runs on several platforms with no dependency:

-luax can cross-compile scripts from and to any of these platforms.
+luax can « compile1 » scripts from and to any of these platforms.

 Compilation